 Here are some basic green living tips for around the house:

-- Replace your current light bulbs with Compact Fluorescent Light bulbs to save money and energy.
+- Replace your current light bulbs with energy efficient light bulbs to save money and energy.

 - Wash your clothes in cold water for energy saving reasons as well as lowering your monthly electric bill.